-Fullness, Floating, Shiver-y: What Sex Feels Like
+How's That For You?
+This Is What Sex Actually Feels Like

 First, let’s talk about what we mean by “sex.”
 Society often limits “sex” to penis-in-vagina intercourse, but that leaves out a whole lot of people who never have this kind of sex.
 It’s also a limiting definition even for those who love P-in-V sex.
 There are so many other ways to experience sexual pleasure: oral, anal, fingering, genital rubbing, mutual masturbation… and that’s just getting started.

-In one study, researchers asked 577 people what they “counted” as sex.
-Just under 40% saw fingering and handjobs as “sex,” while just under 60% said that oral sex “counted.”
-Eighty-five percent counted anal sex, and 97% counted penis-in-vagina sex.
-Interestingly, 14% saw French kissing as a type of sex — showing that there’s a whole range of opinions here.
+In one recent study from the UK, researchers asked 5807 adults what they “counted” as sex.
+Just over 40% considered oral stimulation as “having sex,” and around a third said hand jobs and fingering “counted,” as well.
+Interestingly, the rates of viewing oral sex as sex were higher among both homosexual men and women, and lesbian and bisexual women were more likely to see fingering as sex in its own right.
+In a Journal of Sex Research study of 594 heterosexual college students, 70-74% counted anal intercourse as “definitely sex” (the rates were higher if an orgasm occurred), but only 33% saw doing a 69 position definitively as sex.
+And for penis-in-vagina intercourse, 98.7% counted it as sex if both partners orgasm, as opposed to 88.9% if no one orgasms.

+Clearly, there’s a whole range of opinions here.
 We say that if it feels like sex to you, go ahead and call it that.

 Does sex hurt?

-Sex shouldn’t hurt.
-But if you’re having sex that involves some kind of penetration (P-in-V sex, anal sex, or vaginal or anal fingering), there’s a chance there might be some pain.
+If you’re having sex that involves some kind of penetration (P-in-V sex, anal sex, vaginal, or any kind of fingering), there’s a chance there might be some pain.
 To minimize that risk, make sure to spend a lot of time on foreplay so that you’re really turned on before penetration begins, and add lube.
 If you start having sex and it does hurt, you can stop, return to foreplay, change positions, or add more lube — or you might decide to focus on non-penetrative activities instead.

-Oral sex typically should not hurt, unless the giver is using their teeth (but hey, some people enjoy that feeling).
-For any kind of manual sex, such as handjobs, friction can lead to some minor irritation — but again, adding lube can help.

 Advertisement